Art-Fakt/Rat-Shell/README.md

   - DNS

 For every handlers you have the possibility to create multiples one-liners as agent or files with differents methods of encoding & obfuscation if needed.
 Multiples loading & injecting methods depending on targeted system.
+You can generate many differents payloads for x86 and x64 arch, differents interpreter, loaders, encoding, and more...

+Easily extensible with implementation of modules configuration & scripting.
 More on these features after...

 #### Main functionnalities: